edysfy/Group_website/process/uxDesign.md

 <a name="digital"></a>
 ## First Digital Representation

 From this, we went on to build the initial prototype of EmoteMap.
-We chose a pink and blue theme because members of our team believed it represented the ethos of EmoteMap;  pink can be a gentle and emotional color.
+We chose a pink and blue theme because members of our team believed it represented the nature of EmoteMap: gentle and welcoming.
 We also included the icons for 'about', 'login', and the title 'about'.
 Initially, these had no functionality and were just a way for us to see the initial vision of EmoteMap.

   <p align="center">
   <img align="center" src="supporting_images/orig.png" width="500px">